prorounak2005/Linux-and-privacy-guide-for-newbies/Newbies_Guide_To_Linux.md

 I personally recommend Libreoffice because it is better in my opinion as compared to other office suites.
 You can [easily install it](#Installing-softwares) in linux mint.

 ### Editing softwares
+Editing softwares like Adobe doesn't support linux .
+You can use [bottles](https://usebottles.com/) which is a frontend to wine.
+It can easily install any .msi ( microsoft installer ) / .exe files.
+To install bottles follow these steps.
+Dw it is not that hard :) -
+ * Before installing bottles.
+You have to install [Flatpak](https://en.wikipedia.org/wiki/Flatpak) which is a [software management](https://en.wikipedia.org/wiki/Software_deployment) system for linux.
+Basically it works like a another [package manager](https://en.wikipedia.org/wiki/Package_manager) with its own [repositories](https://en.wikipedia.org/wiki/Software_repository) like the apt package manager.
+Flatpak can run on all linux distributions.
+ * Make sure to follow this awesome guide on youtube. - https://youtu.be/8a1D1w1cvTs
+ * To run apks / .exes / .msi files follow this guide - https://youtu.be/_F3pO_pAlQw ( Watch from `3:261` ) # I know the music in this video is cancer but it is a good tutorial to begin with -__-